 12. Complaints about the use of Personal Data

 If you wish to make a complaint about our handling of your Personal Data, you can contact our Data Protection Officer who will investigate further.
-Our Data Protection Officer is Philip Cuerden and you can contact him at email@example.com
+Our Data Protection Officer is Carina Pennant-Williams and you can contact her at email@example.com

 If you are not satisfied with our response or believe we are not processing your Personal Data in accordance with the law, you can complain to the Information Commissioner’s Office (ICO):